cloudymax/pxeless/virtual-machines/qemu/README.md

 # GPU Accelereated Virtual Machines with QEMU

-QEMU is a generic and open source machine emulator and virtualizer.
-It can be used for __system emulation__, where it provides a virtual model of an entire machine to run a guest OS or it may work with a hypervisor such as KVM, Xen, Hax or Hypervisor.
-The second supported way to use QEMU is __user mode emulation__, where QEMU can launch processes compiled for one CPU on another CPU.
-In this mode the CPU is always emulated.
+[QEMU](https://www.qemu.org/documentation/) is an open source machine emulator and virtualizer.
+It can be used for __system emulation__, where it provides a virtual model of an entire machine to run a guest OS or it may work with a another hypervisor like KVM or Xen.
+QEMU can also provide __user mode emulation__, where QEMU can launch processes compiled for one CPU on another CPU via emulation.

 QEMU is special amongst its counterparts for a couple important reasons: